 Abbey Reed, Assistant Director

-Abbey Reed joined Summer at Santa Catalina during the summer of 2018.
+Abbey joined Summer at Santa Catalina during the summer of 2018.
 She's a Texas native and a graduate of the University of Oklahoma, and has been working at summer camps since 2013.
-Read our Q&A with Abbey about her first summer of “serious fun.”
+Read our Q&A with Abbey below.

 What's your favorite thing about working with girls?